 The cigar box guitar is a primitive instrument that uses an empty cigar box as a resonator.
-The earliest had one or two strings, modern models typically have three or more.
+Some of the earlier guitars typically had one or two strings, more recent ones have three or more.

-The earliest known illustration of a cigar box instrument is an etching copyrighted in 1876 of two American civil war soldiers at a campsite, one of whom is playing a cigar box fiddle.
+The oldest known illustration of a cigar box instrument is an etching copyrighted in 1876 of two American civil war soldiers at a campsite, one of whom is playing a cigar box fiddle.

-Plans for a cigar box banjo where published in 1884 in an American comic called Uncle Eno's.
+Plans for a cigar box banjo were published in 1884 in an American comic called Uncle Eno's.
 It showed a step by step description of a playable, five string fretless banjo made from a cigar box.
 Cigar box guitars and fiddles were important in the rise of jug bands and the blues, often used alongside the washtub bass, jug, washboard and harmonica.
-As most of these performers were dirt poor Americans many could not afford a real instrument.
+As most of these performers were dirt poor Americans many could not afford a real instrument and

-The great depression of the 1930's saw a resurgence of homemade musical instrument.
-Times were hard in the American south and musical instruments were beyond the means of most people, but with an old cigar box, a piece of broom handle and a couple of wires a guitar was born
+Times were hard in the American south and musical instruments were beyond the means of most people, but with an old cigar box, a piece of broom handle and a length of baling wire a guitar was born.